SB-63

 Plain Language

-Insurers that use AI as a tool in utilization review must provide prominent written disclosure of that fact.
+Insurers must provide prominent written disclosure when AI is used as a tool in utilization review.
 For group plans, the disclosure goes to the plan sponsor (typically the employer).
 For individual plans, the disclosure goes directly to the enrollee.
-This is a general disclosure obligation about AI use in utilization review — it does not require claim-by-claim notification, but rather a prominent written statement that AI contributes information to the utilization review process.
+This is a general disclosure obligation about the insurer's use of AI in utilization review, not a per-claim disclosure requirement — the statute says 'if artificial intelligence is used' rather than requiring disclosure on each individual determination.

 Statutory Text